ryszardtuora/coreferee/README.md

   <tr><td align="center">pl</td><td align="center">Polish</td><td align="center"><a href="http://zil.ipipan.waw.pl/PolishCoreferenceCorpus">PCC</a></td><td align="center">548268</td><td align="center">-</td><td align="center">-</td><td align="center"><b>1681</b></td><td align="center"><b>73.92</b></td><td align="center">1672</td><td align="center">71.98</td><td align="center">-</td><td align="center">-</td></tr>
 </table>

-Coreferee produces a range of neural-network models for each language corresponding to the various spaCy models for that language.
+coreferencer produces a range of neural-network models for each language corresponding to the various spaCy models for that language.
 The [neural network inputs](#the-neural-ensemble) include word vectors.
-With `_sm` (small) models, both spaCy and Coreferee use context-sensitive tensors as an alternative to word vectors. `_trf` (transformer-based) models, on the other hand, do not use or offer word vectors at all.
-To remedy this problem, the model configuration files (`config.cfg` in the directory for each language) allow a **vectors model** to be specified for use when a main model does not have its own vectors.
-Coreferee then combines the linguistic information generated by the main model with vector information returned for the individual words in each document by the vectors model.
+With `_sm` (small) models, both spaCy and coreferencer use context-sensitive tensors as an alternative to word vectors. `_trf` (transformer-based) models, on the other hand, do not use or offer word vectors at all.
+To remedy this problem, the model configuration files (`config.cfg` in the directory for each language) allow a **vectors model** to be specified for use when a main model does not have its own vectors. coreferencer then combines the linguistic information generated by the main model with vector information returned for the individual words in each document by the vectors model.

-Because the Coreferee models are rather large (70GB-80GB for the group of models for a given language) and because many users will only be interested in one language, the group of models for a given language is installed using `python3 -m coreferee install` as demonstrated in the introduction.
-All Coreferee models are more or less the same size; a larger spaCy model does not equate to a larger Coreferee model.
-As the figures above demonstrate, the accuracy of Coreferee corresponds closely to the size of the underlying spaCy model, and users are urged to use the larger spaCy models.
-It is in any case unclear whether there is a situation in which it would make sense to use Coreferee with an `_sm` model as the Coreferee model would then be considerably larger than the spaCy model!
-As this discrepancy is especially extreme for the Polish models, Coreferee no longer supports `pl_core_news_sm` from version 1.1.0 onwards.
+Because the coreferencer models are rather large (70GB-80GB for the group of models for a given language) and because many users will only be interested in one language, the group of models for a given language is installed using `python3 -m coreferencer install` as demonstrated in the introduction.
+All coreferencer models are more or less the same size; a larger spaCy model does not equate to a larger coreferencer model.
+As the figures above demonstrate, the accuracy of coreferencer corresponds closely to the size of the underlying spaCy model, and users are urged to use the larger spaCy models.
+It is in any case unclear whether there is a situation in which it would make sense to use coreferencer with an `_sm` model as the coreferencer model would then be considerably larger than the spaCy model!
+As this discrepancy is especially extreme for the Polish models, coreferencer no longer supports `pl_core_news_sm` from version 1.1.0 onwards.

 Assessing and comparing the precision and recall of anaphor resolution algorithms is notoriously difficult.
-For one thing, two human annotators of the same data will not always agree (and, indeed, there are some cases where Coreferee and a training annotator disagree where Coreferee's interpretation seems the more plausible!)
+For one thing, two human annotators of the same data will not always agree (and, indeed, there are some cases where coreferencer and a training annotator disagree where coreferencer's interpretation seems the more plausible!)
 And the same algorithm may perform with wildly different accuracies with different test documents depending on how clearly the documents are written and how often there are competing interpretations of individual anaphors.

-Because Coreferee decides where there are anaphors to resolve (as opposed to what to resolve them to) in a purely rule-based fashion and because there is not necessarily a perfect correspondence between the types of anaphor these rules are aiming to capture and the types of anaphor covered by any given training corpus, a recall measure would not be meaningful.
+Because coreferencer decides where there are anaphors to resolve (as opposed to what to resolve them to) in a purely rule-based fashion and because there is not necessarily a perfect correspondence between the types of anaphor these rules are aiming to capture and the types of anaphor covered by any given training corpus, a recall measure would not be meaningful.
 Instead, we compare the performance between spaCy models — and, during tuning, between different hyperparameter values — by counting the total **number of anaphors** that the rules find within the test documents as parsed by the spaCy model being used and that are also annotated with a coreference within the training data.
-The **accuracy** then expresses the percentage of these anaphors for which the coreference annotated by the corpus author is part of the chain(s) suggested by Coreferee.
-In situations where the training data specifies a chain C->B->A and B is a type of coreference that Coreferee is not aiming to capture, C->A is used as a valid training reference.
+The **accuracy** then expresses the percentage of these anaphors for which the coreference annotated by the corpus author is part of the chain(s) suggested by coreferencer.
+In situations where the training data specifies a chain C->B->A and B is a type of coreference that coreferencer is not aiming to capture, C->A is used as a valid training reference.

 Assessing the performance of a model requires test data that was not used for training.
-At the same time, however, Coreferee is explicitly designed for use in situations where training data is at a premium, and it seems a shame to waste the learning opportunity offered by specific training documents just to assess a model a single time.
+At the same time, however, coreferencer is explicitly designed for use in situations where training data is at a premium, and it seems a shame to waste the learning opportunity offered by specific training documents just to assess a model a single time.
 To enable valid testing and at the same time to maximize the use of training data, each model is trained twice.
 On the first run, around 80% of the data is used for training and the remaining 20% for testing.
 (In practice, these percentages can vary somewhat because individual documents cannot be split between the two groups.)
 This first model is then discarded and a second training run is carried out with the available data in its entirity.
 The assumption is that, because it is based on more training data, the performance of this second model can be presumed to be at least as good as the measured performance of the first model.
 The obvious drawback, however, is that there is no way of verifying this.

 Since coreference between noun phrases is restricted to a small number of cases captured by [simple rules](#noun-pair-detection), the model assessment figures presented here refer solely to [anaphor resolution](#anaphor-pair-analysis).
 When anaphor resolution accuracy is being assessed for a test document, noun pairs are detected and [added to chains](#building-the-chains) according to the standard rules, but they do not feature in the accuracy figures.
 On some rare occasions, however, they may have an indirect effect on accuracy by affecting the semantic considerations that determine which anaphors can be added to which chains.